* in Zug and raised in Zug and Emmenbrücke.

 From 1995 – 2011, Prof Ursula Bachman has taught three-dimensional design, drawing and exhibition design at the Lucerne University of Applied Sciences and Arts – School of Art and Design.
 She has devised programmes and taught modules on intercultural themes.
 From 2002 – 2004, she was engaged as the first delegate for research in Graphic Design, and from 2005 – 2007, she took part in developing the first MAS in Digital Design and Management, in which she devised and led the module Digital Design.
 From 2007 – 2014, she led the interdisciplinary study area “Projektmodule” (now called “IDA-Module”) and is committed to its continuous development.

-Since 2011, she has been Vice Dean and Head of Interdisciplinary and Public Programmes at the Lucerne School of Art and Design.
+From 2011 to 2020 she was Vice Dean and Head of Interdisciplinary and Public Programmes at the Lucerne School of Art and Design.